 Valhalla boosts your detection capabilities with the power of thousands of hand-crafted high-quality YARA rules.

-Our team curates more than 8000 quality tested YARA rules in 6 different categories: APT, Hack Tools, Malware, Web Shells, Threat Hunting and Exploits.
+Our team curates more than 8000 quality tested YARA rules in 6 different categories: APT, Hack Tools, Malware, Web Shells, Exploits, Threat Hunting, Anomalies and 3rd Party.
 Valhalla’s database grows by 1500 YARA rules every year.

 With access to Valhalla, you can supercharge your detection by adding most of our highly successful THOR scanners’ signatures to your own scan engines.